 Riding on rollers also feels more natural because the bike moves as if you were riding outside.
 This is not possible on a fixed trainer*.

-*There are so-called trainer platforms that move with you and the trainer, improving the overall riding experience.
-You learn more about them in the best bike trainer accessories article.
+*There are so-called rocker plates that move with you and the trainer, improving the overall riding experience.
+Learn more about them in the What is a rocker plate? article.

 Bike Trainers vs. Rollers FAQ